VisarPf/VisarPf/README.md

 Hi, I’m Visar Berki (@VisarPf), Data Scientist with the Pfizer Innovative Research Laboratory.
 I’m interested in solving problems related to motion capture, using instruments such as the gait walkway, markered and markerless motion capture, and wearables.
  Specifically, I am working to detect gait events and determine gait metrics for the different motion capture systems.

-I’m open to collaborate on SIMI and related motiona capture data analsis.
+I’m open to collaborate on SIMI and related motiona capture data analysis.

 📫 Reach me at visar.berki@pfizer.com